someobserver/recurgence/architects/bach/index.md

 Bach recognized that the deepest emotions are found in reaching through the chaos for the **patterns seeking coherence in the mind.**

-His compositions reveal structural scaling—patterns that echo across scales, creating self-similar structures before “fractal” was a word.
+His compositions reveal structural scaling—patterns that echo across scales, creating self-similar structures before “fractal” was even a word.

 **His was a mind that grasped cosmic order, then pulled it through his hands into sound.**